offternet/SliTazCustomBuilds/README.md

 # SliTazCustomBuilds

-(For more information on the SliTaz OS, please visit and consider supporting their work: [SliTaz](htts://slitaz.org)
+For more information on the SliTaz OS, please visit and consider supporting their work: [SliTaz Official Webiste](https://slitaz.org)

 SliTazCustomBuilds are not ISO install custom builds but, rather dd copy of either bootable usb drive image (ie: /dev/sdb) or just the partition image (/dev/sda1) which can be written to a Hard Drive partion or one of my GoDistro built USB drives.
 Only the drive image contains the bootrecorder and GRUB2 bootloader.
 Both types of dd image files are configured to function with GRUB2 bootloader.
 They are dd images of complete builds of various SliTaz flavor "partition" which can be written to a ext3 hard drive partiion.
 They use GRUB2 bootloader files and once the file is written to your parition you can run update-grub from another partition add the copied SliTazCustomBuild should be added to your GRUB booloader menu.
 It will show up as unkown linux.